Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 The bottom line

-Setting sail with youngsters is an enchanting mix of adventure and alfresco learning.
-The vast expanse of the ocean presents endless avenues for immersive activities that perfectly balance enjoyment and enlightenment.
-Ensuring children are actively involved and deeply connected to the journey nurtures their innate curiosity and continuously reminds them of the unparalleled privilege they're experiencing.
-Such a unique setting allows them to savour every moment, translating each wave and breeze into invaluable lessons and cherished memories that echo with gratitude and wonder.
+Setting sail with youngsters is an enchanting mix of adventure and learning.
+If made safe, the sea presents endless possibilities for immersive activities that perfectly balance enjoyment and enlightenment.
+Ensuring children are actively involved and deeply connected to the journey nurtures their innate curiosity.
+The unique setting of a sailboat allows them to savour every daysailing trip, every weekend aboard and ever vacation spent on a yacht, translating each into invaluable lessons.
+These cherished memories will surely echo with gratitude and wonder.

 Join our sailing newsletterSubscribe now